mariamoraan/easy-orders/README.md

 ## Support

-For support, email mariamoranluaces@gmail.com or join our Slack channel.
+For support, email: mariamoranluaces@gmail.com or join our Slack channel.

 ## Features